Electrical Safety Directive

 Directive 2006/95/EC of the European Parliament and of the Council of 12 December 2006 on the harmonization of the laws of Member States relating to electrical equipment and electrical appliances designed for use within certain voltage limits.

-This directive is to address the safety aspects of electrical appliances, such as household appliances, but also industrial equipment, laboratory instruments as well as information technology apparatus.
+This directive is to address the safety aspects of electrical appliances, such as household appliances, but also for industrial equipment, laboratory instruments as well as information technology apparatus and all apparatuses within a defined voltage range on an external connection.

 While the directive addresses only apparatus that are supplied by electricity in common main networks, the hazards concerned are much wider.
 Besides electrical shock and the effects of short circuit, overheating, radiation and mechanical hazards are also part of the safety assessment , as well as documentation, both of applied components, but also safety documents and operation manual too be delivered as part of the apparatus sold.